Volunteer Programs for LGBTQIA+ Rights

 Foundations/projects

-Many LGBTQIA+ focused foundations and projects allow a multitude of ways for volunteers to get involved with LGBTQIA+ issues.
+Many LGBTQIA+-focused foundations and projects allow a multitude of ways for volunteers to get involved with LGBTQIA+ issues.
 These projects include: volunteering at award ceremonies and marches, crisis hotline intervention, and multimedia volunteer opportunities.
-The following is a list of foundations/projects that focus on gay equal rights issues:

 Disease prevention

-Although AIDS and HIV affects Americans all over the country, the statics have affected gay and bisexual men at a higher rate, over 50% of new cases.
-The prevention of AIDS and HIV in the LGBTQIA+ community has been an important fight for decades and still needs all willing volunteers to help prevention.
-The following is a list of foundations/projects that focus on these issues:
+Although AIDS and HIV affect Americans all over the country, the statistics show that gay and bisexual men are a high-risk group.
+The prevention of AIDS and HIV in the LGBTQIA+ community has been an important fight for decades and still needs all willing volunteers to help prevent it.

 City-specific organizations